History of the Jews in Cologne: After the expulsion

 In 1634, there were 17 Jews in Deutz, in 1659 there were 24 houses inhabited by Jews and in 1764 the community consisted of 19 people.
 Towards the end of the 18th century the community still consisted of 19 people.

 The community was located in a small Jewish "quarter" in the area of Mindener and Hallenstraße.
 A synagogue, first mentioned in 1426, was damaged by the immense ice drift of the Rhine in 1784.
 The mikveh associated with the synagogue probably still exists under the embankment of the Brückenrampe (Deutzer Bridge).
-This first synagogue was then replaced by a new small building on the west end of "Freiheit", the today's street "Deutzer Freiheit" (1786–1914).
+This first synagogue was then replaced by a new small building on the west end of Freiheit, the today's street Deutzer Freiheit (1786–1914).

-In those times, the Jews of the Deutz community lived like all the others of the Electorate of Cologne under the legal and society conditions, that were provided by the state from the end of the 16th century through a so-called "Judenordnung".
+The Jews of the Deutz community lived like all the others of the Electorate of Cologne under the legal and society conditions, that were provided by the state from the end of the 16th century through a so-called Judenordnung.
 The last issue of this laws for the Jews was the Order of 1700 by Kurfürst (elector of the Holy Roman Empire) Joseph Clemens.
-They were kept until new legislation came also in Deutz, with the adoption of the Napoleonic code.
+They were kept until new legislation came also in Deutz, with the adoption of the Napoleonic Code.

 During the construction of the Deutzer Hängebrücke in 1913/14, the synagogue was abandoned and demolished.
-In December 1913, during works to remove the "Schiffsbrückenstraßenbahnlinie" in Deutz on the "Freiheitsstraße", a mikveh was found under the old synagogue.
+In December 1913, during works to remove the "Schiffsbrückenstraßenbahnlinie" in Deutz on the Freiheitsstraße, a mikveh was found under the old synagogue.
 The bath had a link to the water of the Rhine.

 Deutz Cemetery

 In contrast to the building evidence in Innenstadt, the history of the Jewish communities outside the city center is revealed above all through the remains of the Jewish cemeteries.
 There are right-Rhenish Jewish cemetery in Mülheim, "Am Springborn", in Zündorf between "Hasenkaul" and the "Gartenweg", and one in Deutz im "Judenkirchhofsweg".
-The latter was given to the Jews of Deutz by Archbishop Joseph Clemens of Bavaria in 1695 as a rented land.
+The last was given to the Jews of Deutz by Archbishop Joseph Clemens of Bavaria in 1695 as a rented land.
 The first burials took place in 1699.
 When in 1798 the Jews were again permitted to settle within the old city walls of Cologne, the cemetery was also used by this community until 1918.